-CENTURY ENERGY INTERNATIONAL HOLDINGS LIMITED
+百能國際能源控股有限公司 CENTURY ENERGY INTERNATIONAL HOLDINGS LIMITED

-(Formerly known as China Oil Gangran Energy Group Holdings Limited) (Incorporated in the Cayman Islands with limited liability) Stock Code: 8132
+(Incorporated in the Cayman Islands with limited liability) Stock Code: 8132 annual report 2023

 CHARACTERISTICS OF GEM OF THE STOCK EXCHANGE OF HONG KONG LIMITED (THE "STOCK EXCHANGE")

 GEM has been positioned as a market designed to accommodate small and mid-sized companies to which a higher investment risk may be attached than other companies listed on the Stock Exchange.
 Prospective investors should be aware of the potential risks of investing in such companies and should make the decision to invest only after due and careful consideration.